-You can find more information available on their website and view their Privacy Notice directly using this link: St Peter's Hospice Privacy Policy
+You can find more information available on their website and view their Privacy Notice directly using this link: St Peter's Hospice Privacy Policy to submit their symptoms or requests to their own GP electronically, and offers around the clock NHS self-help information, signposting to services, and a symptom checker.

-4.5 AccuRX
+5.5 AccuRX

-AccuRX is a British software company that has developed a messaging service for doctor surgeries to communicate with patients via SMS and Video messaging.
+AccuRX is a British software company that has developed a messaging service for doctor surgeries to communicate with patients via SMS , Video messaging and Online Consultations.
+This allows patients

-You can find more information available on their website and view their Privacy Notice directly using this link: AccuRX Privacy policy supplies electronic patient record systems and software used in primary care, acute care and community pharmacy in the United Kingdom.
+You can find more information available on their website and view their Privacy Notice directly using this link: AccuRX Privacy policy

-4.6 EMIS Health
+5.6 EMIS Health